- Things to Do

 The beachfront San Luis Resort is the best combination of relaxing and getting down to business.
 As home to the Galveston Island Convention Center, this property offers 200,000 square feet of total meeting facilities, a world-class spa, ten restaurants and upscale accommodations.

-Hotel Galvez & Spa has welcomed guests since 1911, including notable clientele like Dean Martin and Frank Sinatra.
+Grand Galvez has welcomed guests since 1911, including notable clientele like Dean Martin and Frank Sinatra.

 Located on 242 acres of lush, natural Gulf scenery, Moody Gardens Hotel greets its guests with 418 luxury rooms.
 In addition to three restaurants and bars, a full-service day spa, and a recently renovated golf course, the hotel is within walking distance from Moody Gardens, one of Galveston's top attractions.